zenphantom/ml-git/docs/mlgit_internals.md

 <details>
 <summary> <code>ml-git &lt;ml-entity&gt; list </code></summary>

 That command will list all \<ml-entity\> under management in the ml-git repository.
-To do this, ml-git goes through the metadata directory to identify the structure of categories and entities that are under management.
+To do this, ml-git goes through the metadata directory to identify the structure of directories and entities that are under management.

 ```
 ml-git_project/